 When Debra Friedman was a junior in high school, her mother found her passed out on a park bench, unconscious from alcohol poisoning.
 Just a few years later, she almost died from a heroin overdose.

-Debra recalls these traumatic moments as punctuation marks in her long history of alcohol and drug abuse.
+Debra recalls these traumatic moments as punctuation marks in her long history of alcohol and drug addiction.
 “I started drinking when I was 13.
 In high school, I faked migraines so that I could get prescription pain killers.
 I smoked pot.
 I stole my sister’s Adderall.
 I spent my parents’ money on cocaine.”

 Although Debra had tried many residential and rehabilitative school programs throughout her adolescence, it was not until she landed at the McLean Center at Fernside that she began to get control of her drug use.
 Fernside’s extended-stay model worked well for Debra and she stayed sober after her discharge.